RichardInnocent/simple-chat-server/README.md

 - Chat colours on ANSI-enabled terminals to improve readability.
 - Chat-bot friendly!
 (I've included an example chat bot client in this repository.)

-Here's a snapshot of the chat client doing it's magic!
+Here's a snapshot of the chat client doing its magic!

 ![Chat application in action](https://github.com/RichardInnocent/simple-chat-server/wiki/images/chat-demo.png)